 But there’s some between-the-lines learning here that I want to point out too.
 My motive for giving you a shower of big numbers is partially to show that this strategy is realistic, but also to illustrate a little-known facet of what’s going on here: these campaign-specific pages are highly disposable.
 They have to be.
 If marketers are married to their landing experiences because of over-investment of time and money, they’ll never be willing to kill the poor performers.

-All of these successes are built on
+All of these successes are built on disposable pages.

 The somewhat cavalier sales saying goes ‘some will. some won’t. so what. move on.’ and the same could be said of online marketing funnels.
 Some will work.
 Some won’t.
 Kill the ones that don’t.
 In order for that approach to work, you cannot over invest in any one funnel.